ecnepsnai/otto/docs/protocol.md

 # Otto Protocol

 The Otto client and server communicate using the Otto protocol.
 The Otto protocol is a message based system where a 'frame' encapsulates each 'message'.
-The message itself is encrypted in the frame.
+The message itself is encrypted within the frame.

 # Protocol Components